Can Aricept help brain injury patients improve their memory skills?

 How to Use Aricept for Brain Injury

-Aricept can lessen the severity of your cognitive deficits and give you more mental clarity, but it won’t eliminate your problems.
+Aricept can lessen the severity of your cognitive deficits and give you more mental clarity, but it has no effect on the brain injury itself.

-Therefore, to ensure that you make a good recovery from brain injury, you must maximize the effects of neuroplasticity.
-This will allow your brain to reorganize itself and recover function.
+To ensure optimal recovery from brain injury, you must maximize the effects of neuroplasticity.
+This will allow your brain to reorganize itself and grow to recover function.
+Although a medication like Aricept may help your neuronal excitability, to make new neurons grow you must practice skills.

 For example, to improve your cognition, therapists recommend you practice cognitive rehab exercises every day.
-These will stimulate your brain and help it recover faster.
+These will stimulate your brain to change and grow.

-All of this means that Aricept can act as a boost for your therapy, but it cannot replace it.
-Try your best to practice cognitive exercises on a consistent basis to maximize your chances of recovery.
+All of this means that Aricept may act as a boost for your therapy, but it cannot replace it.
+Try your best to practice cognitive exercises consistently to maximize your chances of recovery.

 Should You Try Aricept for Brain Injury?